nsomar/RangeSliderView/README.md

 You can add an action using normal target action.

-`RangeSliderView` contain inspectable properties, to change it's properties, edit the inspectables values in Interface Builder.
+`RangeSliderView` contain inspectable properties, to change it's properties, edit the inspectable values in Interface Builder.

 ![Inspectable](http://i.imgur.com/UmI1kPg.png)